desoukya/dot/README.md

 // delete until end of line
 d$

+// navigate to begining of file gg or [[

+// navigate to end of file
+shift+G or ]]

+// navigate to end of page
+ctrl+d

+// navigate to begining of page ctrl+u

+// navigate down in page
+shift+]

+// navigate up in page
+shift+[

 Introduction
 Every time when I got a new computer or reinstalled the macOS, the first thing I would like to do is to set up my terminal and make it look cool.
 There are several tools I always like to gear up for the terminal including the following: iTerm2